Ewelina Czarniecka, MA diploma work

 360 panorama – photorealistic simulation of how the waiting hall of Warszawa Śródmieście railway station would look like if it hasnt been carelessly devastated and extended over the years.

-Looking through VR glasses, or just scrolling through 360 panoramas, lets you look around and compare between the real present state and the cleaned-up photorealistic illusion of how the station would look and feel like if it wasn’t neglected.
+Looking through VR glasses, or just scrolling through 360 panorama, lets you look around and compare between the real present state and the cleaned-up photorealistic illusion of how the station would look and feel like if it wasn’t neglected.
+The retouched view is available freely to everybody: on google maps / street view.

 Warszawa-Śródmieście station, located underground, in very center of the city, was built in 1955 in modernist style.
 The design was carried out in close cooperation between the architect and the head-designer of decorations: famous polish artist Wojciech Fangor.
 Fangor designed a series of dynamic mosaics covering cielings and walls of the station.
 The decorations are still present, but while not being conservated, are being devastated by common vandalism as well as the lack of care from the authorities.